hubertli1991/Picturegram/README.md

 ### Authentication

-On the back-end, Picturegram uses `BCrypt` to authenticate a user and if his/her username and passwords are valid, the `SessionsController` defines that person as a `current_user`.
+On the back-end, Picturegram uses `BCrypt` to authenticate a user and if his/her username and password are valid, the `SessionsController` defines that person as a `current_user`.

 On the front end, the root page checks user authentication by using the `SessionStore`.
-It invokes the object's `_ensureLoggedIn` method which either invokes `SessionStore.isUserLoggedIn()` or sends a get request to the `SessionsController` by invoking `SessionApiUtil.fetchCurrentUser()`. `_ensureLoggedIn` only renders the app's components if `SessionStore.isUserLoggedIn()` returns true which only happens when `current_user` exits in the backend.
-If the user is not recognized, the only components that will render are the login and sign up forms.
+It invokes the `_ensureLoggedIn` function which either invokes `SessionStore.isUserLoggedIn()` or sends a get request to the `SessionsController` by invoking `SessionApiUtil.fetchCurrentUser()`. `_ensureLoggedIn` only allows the app's components to be rendered if `SessionStore.isUserLoggedIn()` returns true, and that only happens when `current_user` exits in the back-end.
+If the user is not recognized, the only components that will be rendered are the login and sign up forms.

 ### Omni Auth

 Picturegram can authenticate users through Facebook.
 If you look in the `routes.rb` file, I made a custom route to `Sessions#create_with_facebook`.
 This method will authenticate the user or create an account for him/her if he/she doesn't have an existing account.
-The `create_with_facebook` method calls on the User model's `find_or_create_with_auth_hash` method and will either query for the user using the `facebook_uid` provided by Facebook and log him/her in or create an account for the new user with the user's Facebook username and facebook_uid.
+The `create_with_facebook` method calls on the User model's `find_or_create_with_auth_hash` method and will either query for the user using the `facebook_uid` provided by Facebook and log him/her in or create an account for the new user with the user's Facebook username and `facebook_uid`.

 ### Posts

-In the back-end, the `posts` table contains columns for `user_id`, `caption`, `image_url_large` and `image_url_small`.
-For every image file the current user uploads, `ImageMagick` and the `Paperclip` gem resizes and uploads, onto AWS, a large version (600x600) and a small version (300x300).
+On the back-end, the `posts` table contains columns for `user_id`, `caption`, `image_url_large` and `image_url_small`.
+For every image file the current user uploads, `ImageMagick` and the `Paperclip` gem resizes and uploads onto AWS, a large version (600x600) and a small version (300x300).
 The small version is rendered when a user's `PostIndex` page is rendered and the large version is rendered when a user clicks on the small version, opening a modal showing the details of the post.

-On the Post, users can hashtag, comment, like/unlike, and follow.
+On the Post modal, users can hashtag, comment, like/unlike, and follow.

 ### Hashtags

 Hashtags are located in the post's caption and are created when the current user writes or edits a caption.
 When a user clicks on a hashtag, he/she should be able to see all posts that have that hashtag in its caption.

 A post can have many hashtags and a hashtag can have many posts referencing it.
 The `hashtags` table contains a `hashtag` (string) and a `count`.
 The `count` is an integer that starts at 1 and increments by 1 when the current user creates or edits a post that includes that hashtag.
-This variable tracks the number of posts that has this hashtag.
+In other words, this variable tracks the number of posts that have this hashtag.
 I designed the table this way because the `SearchBar` component is suppose to allow current users to look up hashtags and, at the same time, see the number of posts that hashtag has before going to the page.
 It would be a strain on my server if it ran a query for every potential hashtag a user searches for.
-So, to reduce the number of queries my back-end is making, I will do the calculation when a user saves or updates a post and just pass the `count` value down to the post store when fetched.
+So, to reduce the number of queries my back-end has to run, I will do the calculation when a user saves or updates a post and just pass the `count` value down to the post store when fetched.

 ![Alt text] (./app/assets/images/hashtag_search_index_item.jpg)